shchau/CMPUT404-assignment-css-hell/README.md

 1460077

 Part I:
-I removed the existing <style> </style> sections from the gutenberg html files and replaced them with a <link> to my external css file.
+I removed the existing style sections from the gutenberg html files and replaced them with a link tag that referenced my external css file.

 Assignment: CSS Hell
 ====================